vikasverma1077/ICT/README.md

 --arch : cnn13 or WRN28_2

---mixup_consistency : Max value of consistency coefficient ( check the best values for different experiments in the paper, Section "Experiments"
+--mixup_consistency : Max value of consistency coefficient ( check the best values for different experiments in the paper: Section "Experiments")

 --consistency_rampup_ends : number of epochs at which the consistency coefficient reaches it maximum value.
 In all our experiments, this was set to one-fourth of total number of epochs.